Create Custom String Literals

 Method 2: Extend the Application

 This method is required for sites implementing the Kilimanjaro release of SCA and earlier.
-However, you can also use this method for any Commerce web store implementation when making multiple changes, such that using Method 1 becomes cumbersome.
+You can also use this method for any Commerce web store when making multiple changes, especially if Method 1 becomes cumbersome.

 You can extend the application to change the string literals in the code and update the name-value pairs in the existing SC.Translation arrays.